AlfrescoArchive/acs-deployment-aws/README.md

 **Note:** With S3 in AWS Console you can create the <key_prefix> with creating a folder.

-For simplifying the upload we created a helper script named uploadHelper.sh which only will work with Mac or Linux.
-For Windows please upload those files manually or execute the aws commands from the script in CMD.
+For simplifying the upload we created a helper script named **uploadHelper.sh** which only will works with Mac or Linux.
+For Windows please upload those files manually.
 Please initiate the upload with doing the following instructions:
 1) Open terminal and change the dir to the cloned repository.
 2) ```chmod +x uploadHelper.sh```
 3) ```./uploadHelper.sh <bucket_name> <key_prefix>``` .
 This will upload the files to S3.